-Google lets you target your ads based on keywords.
+Google lets you target your ads based on specific keywords, too.
 This is where your expertise of the market comes into play most heavily.
-By incorporating keywords that attract commercial property owners looking to repair or newly install a roof, you can very quickly generate a large volume of roofing leads from paid ads.

 Events allow you to connect with potential leads—or potential connections to leads—in person.

-Similar to the use of LinkedIn, going to live events is a way for you to try to stick in the minds of property owners who may eventually be looking for commercial roofing services.
-You can plant many seeds at live events, and potentially begin relationships that could lead to direct leads or referrals.
+Going to live events is a way for you to try to stick in the minds of property owners who may eventually be looking for commercial roofing services.

 Commercial roofing trade shows and events are a great place to learn about new tech in the industry, connect with other professionals, and spread the word of your brand and roofing services.

-Once again, given the spontaneity of the weather and the time-sensitivity of generating roofing leads, these apps can help trigger your property search at exactly the right time.
+Given the spontaneity of the weather and the time-sensitivity of generating roofing leads, these apps can help trigger your outreach at exactly the right time.

 By combining these live apps with Reonomy’s on-demand property search, you can find yourself connecting with the right property owners at the exact right point in time.